tameryldz/verbose-computing-machine/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 When installing or publishing a Docker image, the Docker registry does not currently support foreign layers, such as Windows images.

+{% ifversion ghes = 2.22 %}

+Before you can use the Docker registry on {% data variables.product.prodname_registry %}, the site administrator for {% data variables.product.product_location %} must enable Docker support and subdomain isolation for your instance.
+For more information, see "[Managing GitHub Packages for your enterprise](/enterprise/admin/packages)."

+{% endif %}

 ## Authenticating to {% data variables.product.prodname_registry %}

 {% data reusables.package_registry.authenticate-packages %}